A step-by-step guide to planning a workshop

 • How will people enroll in the workshop?
 And how can they find out more?
 Who should they contact to register, is it you, or the client, or should you set up an automatic registration service (such as Eventbrite)?
 What information do you need to collect upon registration?
 Do participants need to sign authorizations (e.g. for audio-video use)?
 Will they get a confirmation email?
 Automatically or through you/the client?

-Establishing who will be there
+Establishing who will be there (team and participants)

-Many hands make light work: now that you have your detail agenda or script set out, you should have a clear sense of whether other people are needed to make it work.
+Many hands make light work: now that you have your detailed agenda or script set out, you should have a clear sense of whether other people are needed to make it work.
 Will you need a tech host?
 An assistant to help with the practicalities?
 A video-maker?
 Photographer?
 Visual practitioner?
 If you need to assemble a team, it makes sense to onboard them once you know the agenda and tasks they will take on.

 The other aspect of establishing who will be there is having a final (or “almost final”… there are usually last-minute surprises!) participant list.
 Registration can also be an interesting opportunity to collect information on your workshop attendees that might inspire some final details of the design.